Tips for Driving in San Francisco

 Yield to Pedestrians

 San Francisco is a walking town.
-Trying to cross an intersection or turn right onto a busy street can be a challenge when you're dealing with pods of people who are also trying to cross.
+Trying to cross an intersection or turn right onto a busy street can be a challenge when you're dealing with loads of people who are also trying to cross.
 Always yield to pedestrians and make sure they are out of the crosswalk before you begin to drive through it.
-They have the right of way under the law in marked and unmarked crosswalks.

 Watch Out for Muni